 A balanced diet may include plant-based foods, whole grains, and healthy fats.
 Along with other measures, these foods can help manage blood pressure.

 Foods high in salt or added sugars — such as soda and caffeinated drinks, baked goods, and many packaged foods — can contribute to high blood pressure.
 Limiting or replacing these foods in the diet

-In this article, we present 50 foods and drinks that could contribute to high blood pressure, and we list some foods a person can include in their diet.
-We also provide some recipe ideas.
+This article presents 50 foods and drinks that could contribute to high blood pressure, alternative foods a person can include in their diet, recipe ideas, and more.

-It is advisable to check nutrition labels and be aware that even foods people tend to consider healthy, such as vegetable juice, may be high in sodium.
+People can check nutrition labels for a food’s sodium levels.
+Even some foods people may consider healthy, such as vegetable juice, may be high in sodium.

 - cold cuts and cured meats

 Foods with added sugar

 The following foods may contain high fructose corn syrup: